 Building a cumulative effect of positivity.
 I picture this as a vortex, becoming more and more powerful as the positive emotions build, which is ironic when I compare the power we associate with a vortex and the tranquillity we associate with serenity.

 Why serenity is important to me

-When I feel serene, I feel a deep seated sense of connection with the world and a strong sense of groundedness.
-I feel calm, connected and uplifted.
-Whether I feel those things because I am feeling serene or whether feeling serene leads me to feel calm, connected and uplifted, I cannot tell.
+When I feel serene, I feel a deep-seated sense of connection with the world and a strong sense of groundedness.
+I feel calm, connected, and uplifted.
+Whether I feel those things because I am feeling serene or whether feeling serene leads me to feel calm, connected, and uplifted, I cannot tell.
 However, it leaves me with a feeling of oneness, or completeness.
 I feel at one with myself and I experience a sense of congruence.

 As I mentioned earlier, I also feel a sense of connection with the world — I feel that I am part of something greater than myself.
 This feeling is greatly connected to another positive emotion, that of awe which is the emotion we experience when we come across goodness on a grand scale, which makes us feel small and humble.

 While feeling serene, I am also definitely in the present.
 I slow down and notice things around me and some may get highlighted over others.
 For example, when experiencing a general sense of serenity outside in nature, my attention can be captured by a single object such as a new bud forming on a branch.
-Or maybe it will be sound, the sound of bird song, or a faraway dog.
+Or maybe it will be sound, the sound of a bird’s song, or a faraway dog.